Britain in the 1950s: archive photos show what UK homes really looked like

 The return of the nuclear family

 Inextricably linked with this idea of the perfect housewife was the societal ideal of the nuclear family; two married parents and two children.
-In a post-war push for 'normalcy', the UK embraced a return to family values, projecting the idea that a nuclear family was stable, harmonious and financially secure.
+In a post-war push for 'normality', the UK embraced a return to family values, projecting the idea that a nuclear family was stable, harmonious and financially secure.

 Much like the US, the UK also experienced a ‘baby boom’ during this period, with couples having children at a substantially higher rate than in previous decades.